Dotted line reporting: What it is, benefits, and examples

 Importance of clear reporting structures

-Clear reporting structures are essential for avoiding confusion and ensuring accountability.
+Clear reporting structures are essential for avoiding confusion, as research shows only a minority of employees in complex matrixed roles know what is expected of them at work, compared with 60 percent of their non-matrixed peers.
 They help define roles, streamline decision-making processes, and foster a culture of transparency and trust within the organization.
 Well-defined reporting lines also contribute to better resource allocation and project management.

 Benefits of dotted line reporting